moagrius/TileView/README.md

 ![Release Badge](https://img.shields.io/github/release/moagrius/TileView.svg)

+This project isn't maintained anymore.
+It is now recommended to use https://github.com/peterLaurence/MapView.

-For the Kotlin fans out there, one of our main contributors Peter has created a highly optimized Kotlin version with a few specialties (e.g., optimized for maps) that's very cool and fast, as the original.
+MapView is maintained by Peter, one of our main contributors.
+MapView is an highly optimized Kotlin version (which can be used from Java projects) that's very cool and fast.
 It's 100% production ready and open source.
-If you're interested you can check it out in https://github.com/peterLaurence/MapView.
 Peter uses this widget in his app at https://github.com/peterLaurence/TrekMe/.

 # TileView: Version 4
 The TileView widget is a subclass of ViewGroup renders and positions bitmap tiles to compose a larger, original image, often one too large to display normally.